SreejithMVarma/ReadLess/README.md

-# ReadLess - Chat-based URL Research Tool
+# _READ LESS_ - chat, search, and save time - no more endless reading!

-A powerful Streamlit application that simplifies research by transforming URLs into insightful and contextual chat interactions.
-This tool leverages LangChain, FAISS, Hugging Face embeddings, and Google Generative AI for efficient data retrieval and conversational outputs.
+A powerful Streamlit application designed to simplify research by transforming URLs into insightful and contextual chat interactions.
+This tool leverages LangChain, FAISS, Hugging Face embeddings, Google Generative AI (Gemini 1.5 Flash), and other technologies for efficient data retrieval and conversational outputs.

 ## Features

-- **Multi-URL Input**: Add up to three URLs for processing simultaneously.
+- **Multi-URL Input**: Input up to three URLs for processing simultaneously.
-- **Unstructured Data Parsing**: Handles raw web content and converts it into meaningful chunks.
+- **Unstructured Data Parsing**: Extracts raw web content and converts it into meaningful chunks.
 - **Embeddings with FAISS**: Efficiently indexes document embeddings for fast retrieval.
-- **Chat Interface**: Query processed data through an intuitive chat interface.
+- **Chat Interface**: Engage with processed data through an intuitive chat interface.
-- **Contextual AI Responses**: Powered by Google's Gemini for relevant and accurate answers.
+- **Contextual AI Responses**: Powered by Google's Gemini 1.5 Flash for relevant and accurate answers.
-- **Source Attribution**: Provides sources for retrieved answers to ensure reliability.
+- **Source Attribution**: Provides sources for the answers to ensure reliability and transparency.

 ---